By Wingaddict Tommy "2 Times" Wyatt

 So instead of rating wings (which is pointless and insane) we decided to compile a list of 18 “non buffalo” specialty wings in Connecticut that you need to try!
 Full disclosure, this list could easily be 30 or 40 but we’ll leave some for another time.
 Doni “The Cleaner,” Wingchef Ryan, and I each picked six personal favorites we’ve enjoyed over the past six months.

 There’s no particular ranking or order, but all three of us are very sure that you’ll rave about every single one of these!
-And please keep in mind that MOST of the time, these restaurants had some other amazing flavors as well.
-These are just some that jumped off the page!

 * Click on the Restaurant for it's personal website, click on the photo for a short Wingaddicts episode featuring that wing!1.
 Korean BBQ at Taprock Beer Bar and Refuge in Unionville: This wing was next level in every regard.
 Sticky, flavorful, perfectly cooked and - hands down - the best Korean BBQ wing we’ve experienced on tour thus far!
 I’d drive an hour-plus just for an order of these wings.